Submitted by on

 FedRAMP Compliance

-The Federal Risk and Authorization Management Program (FedRAMP) is an initiative created within the General Services Administration (GSA) to accelerate the adoption of secure cloud computing by more agencies.
-For U.S. federal agencies considering cloud computing solutions, FedRAMP provides a standard approach.
+The Federal Risk and Authorization Management Program (FedRAMP) is an initiative created within the General Services Administration (GSA) to accelerate the adoption of secure cloud computing by more U.S. Federal agencies.
+For federal agencies considering cloud computing solutions, FedRAMP provides a standardized approach.

 FedRAMP Program Basics